-Below are some frequent topics related to creating and managing an events and interview process in Slate.
+Below are some frequent topics related to creating and managing the events and interview process in Slate.

 Be sure all the following criteria are completed:

 - Weekdays (days of the week must be checked even if only one date is specified above).

 The template screen “Past Instances” section will only display events from the last 6 months.
 Events older than this are still visible on the calendar, or, data is accessible via a template-based query.

 - Check to see that the event is at a "Confirmed/Active" status.

 - Check that the "do not display on public landing pages" box is unchecked on the event AND the associated event template.

 - Check that the folder the event is stored in is checked on the "Event Landing Page Configurations" page.

 - Verify the location information for your event contains a valid mailing address

 - Additional information such as room #, building name, etc., is best indicated in the “Location Name” field rather than the “Street Address” field.